 - Jerkass Has a Point: Joffrey is the only person who appreciates the potential threat that Daenerys and her dragons pose to his reign.
 Ironically, his very valid point is summarily ignored by the usual Combat Pragmatist Tywin.

 - Kicking Ass in All Her Finery: Deconstructed.
 Brienne is forced to fight a bear in just a dress, which offers no protection from its claws.
 She's also only armed with a wooden sword, which is useless apart from delaying the bear.

 - Know-Nothing Know-It-All: Ygritte gets shades of this.
-Despite constantly reminding Jon Snow he knows nothing she mistakes a windmill for a great castle and is completely clueless about past battles between wildlings and the armies of the Seven Kingdoms.
+Despite constantly reminding Jon Snow he knows nothing, she mistakes a windmill for a great castle and is completely clueless about past battles between wildlings and the armies of the Seven Kingdoms.